The Mark of Zorro chapter 35 The clash of blades again

 “Ha!
 The comandante, eh?
 We shall see about that!
 Captain Ramón is present, and we can get at the truth.
 May I ask the nature of your evidence?”

-“You were at the hacienda,” the said.
+“You were at the hacienda,” the governor said.

 “I admit it.”